danielfcollier/Numeric-Optimization/README.md

-# Implematation of Numeric Optimization Algorithms
+# Implementation of Numeric Optimization Algorithms

 Project developed in the post-grad course discipline "Numeric Optimization" at Federal University of Santa Catarina.